Stansly Maponga

-Stansly Maponga Sr. (born March 5, 1991) is a Zimbabwean professional American football defensive lineman for the Orlando Guardians of the XFL.
-He was drafted by the Atlanta Falcons in the fifth round of the 2013 NFL Draft.
+Stansly Maponga Sr. (born March 5, 1991) is a Zimbabwean-American former professional football defensive end.
+He was selected by the Atlanta Falcons in the fifth round of the 2013 NFL draft.
 He played college football at TCU.

+Early life

+Maponga was born in Zimbabwe to Barbara Green.
+He attended Hebron high school in Carrollton, Texas where during his senior year Maponga's athletic talent in football aided the team in overcoming an 0–6 season record to win the district championship.

+College career

+After his redshirt season in 2009, Maponga started 12 games in the 2010 season as a defensive lineman for Texas Christian University's Horned Frogs.
+His accomplishments during his first season of active play included being named to the second-team Freshman All-American selection by CollegeFootballNews.com and named to the second-team All-Mountain West Conference.
+He ranked ninth on the team and second on the defensive front.
+During the 2011 season Maponga made the first-team All-Mountain West selection and the Ted Hendricks Award Midseason Watch List.
+During his junior season in 2012, Maponga started 9 of 11 games before missing two games resulting from injuries.
+His performances earned him selection to the All-Big 12 first-team and the AP All-Big 12 second-team.

+After only three seasons, Maponga opted to enter the 2013 NFL draft.

 Professional career

 Atlanta Falcons

-Maponga was drafted in the fifth round of the 2013 NFL Draft with the 153rd overall pick by the Atlanta Falcons.
+Maponga was selected in the fifth round of the 2013 NFL draft with the 153rd overall pick by the Atlanta Falcons.
 On September 5, 2015, Maponga was waived by the Falcons in the final cuts before the start of the regular season.
 On September 7, 2015, he was signed to the Falcons' practice squad.

 New York Giants

 On December 12, 2015, the New York Giants signed Maponga off the Atlanta Falcons' practice squad.
 On September 3, 2016, he was released by the Giants.
 The next day, he was signed to the Giants practice squad.
 He signed a reserve/future contract with the Giants on January 9, 2017.
 He was waived by the team on September 2, 2017.